danielrudzinski/danielrudzinski/README.md

 ---

-#### Currently expanding my knowledge in backend development with Spring ecosystem and database design! 🌱
+#### Currently expanding my knowledge in Unit Tests and Spring Security and learning Kotlin! 🌱